docker/docs/deploy/rbac/index.md

 Cluster resources are grouped into Swarm collections or Kubernetes namespaces.

 A collection is a directory that holds Swarm resources.
-You can create collections in UCP by defining a path and moving resources.
-Or you can create the path in UCP and use *labels* in your YAML file to assign application resources to that path.
+You can create collections in the Docker EE UI by defining a path and moving resources.
+Or you can create the path in the Docker EE UI and use *labels* in your YAML file to assign application resources to that path.
 For an example, see [Deploy a multi-tier service with multiple roles](/deploy/rbac/howto-wordpress-multitier/).

 > Resource types that can be placed into a Swarm collection include: Containers,
 > Networks, Nodes, Services, Secrets, and Volumes.